If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 After you submit your application

-Delays may occur at any time during the assessment process for applications where additional work or verification needs to be done due to, but not limited to, the following reasons:
+The MPNP is committed to assessing all applications within six months.
+Delays may occur when additional work or verification is needed due to, but not limited to, the following reasons:

 - A Manitoba supporter / household is supporting multiple applications;